mpkottawa/ignitron-preset-tools/README.md

 # Ignitron Preset Tools Operation

 ## Overview
 - Ensure your pedal connects to your device running the Spark app (BLE or SRL).
+I have only tested this over SRL.

 - Preset pulling only works when the pedal is connected via USB in **AMP mode** (hold switch 1 while booting).

+-before plugging in the usb, put the pedal in AMP mode(power it on while holding switch 1)

 - Keep switch 1 pressed while the tool starts its connection.
 The pedal will reboot, and you can release switch 1 after the screen cycles.

 ---